Praveen67566/Async_Sync_Javascript/Readme.md

 ## 🌟 Target Outcomes

-By the end of this session, engineers will understand:
+By the end of this session, You will understand:

 - ✅ The difference between **synchronous** and **asynchronous** code
 - ✅ Real-world analogies to grasp async behavior